 03 of 06

-Sunset magazine claims, "If You Like ‘Bing’, You’ll Love ‘Lapins’ Cherry."
-A crossbreed between the Vans and Stella varieties, Lapins cherries can grow to up to 1 inch in size and are hardy, dark in color, and quite sweet.
-This type of sweet cherry ripens about two weeks after the Bing cherry and is only available for a short few-week window.
-Grab them when, and if, you can.
+A crossbreed between the Vans and Stella varieties, Lapins cherries can grow to up to one inch in size and are hardy, deep red in color, and quite sweet and flavorful.
+This type of sweet cherry ripens about two weeks after the Bing cherry and is only available for a short window of a few weeks.
+Grab them while you can.

 04 of 06

 Rainier cherries are the industry's sweetheart.
-Yellow both inside and out, with just a splash of red blush, these two-toned cherries boast a sweet flavor that hints tartness.
-Named after Washington's largest peak, Mount Rainier, Rainier cherries ripen later in June and are available through August for those lucky enough to find them locally.Continue to 5 of 6 below.
+Yellow both inside and out, with just a splash of red blush, these two-toned cherries boast a mild, sweet flavor that hints at tartness.
+Named after Washington's largest peak, Mount Rainier, Rainier cherries ripen just after Bing in June and are often available through August for those lucky enough to find them locally.Continue to 5 of 6 below.

 05 of 06